franzbu/EnhancedSpaces.spoon/README.md

 For moving windows to any mSpace, press 'alt-ctrl' and the key for the mSpace to which you want the active window to move.

-As before, the below line represents the default setup, and you do not need to add it to your 'init.lua' unless you prefer different shortcut:
+As before, the below line represents the default setup, and you do not need to add it to your 'init.lua' unless you prefer a different shortcut:

 ```lua
   ...